Why does therapy cost so much?

 Therapy is expensive!
 Depending on your child’s needs and who you see for how long, it can add up.

 Allied health professionals, such as Occupational Therapists, Psychologists, Speech Language Pathologists, Physiotherapists and many others, complete significant training.
-They complete university degrees, normally 4 to 7 years in duration.
+They complete university degrees, normally 4 to 7 years in duration (sometimes more).
 Some professionals complete Masters or Doctoral Degrees, for example Advanced Therapists and Clinical Psychologists.

 Often, therapists have their own professional indemnity insurance, which is for the duration of their career.

-In most countries, titles such as “Occupational Therapist” are known as protected titles – meaning that not just anyone can call themselves an “Occupational Therapist.
-Further, they are registered with a regulatory body which is an annual membership, which depending on the profession can be more than $1000 (per year).
+In most countries, titles such as “Occupational Therapist” are known as protected titles – meaning that not just anyone can call themselves an “Occupational Therapist”.
+Further, they are registered with a regulatory body which is an annual membership, which depending on the profession can be up to more than $1000 (per year).

 In addition to all of the above, most therapists have a collection of their own personal resources that they have either made in their own time or have purchased themselves.
 Depending on where they work, they may or may not have access to high quality resources.